M0-AR/SportEvent_Project/README.md

           En fra hver gruppe laver en kort (12 minutter) demonstration af app'en over for lærere og censor Det er en fremvisning - ikke en eksamen.
           Nærmere beskrivelse og fremlæggelsesplan - opdateres

-## Rules for stakeholder
-    * The id of docment in FireStore should be a number and same as id inside event
-    *